Three Former Interns Join Company Full-Time

 About Mack Molding

 Mack Molding is a leading custom plastics molder and supplier of contract manufacturing services.
 Mack specializes in plastics design, prototyping, molding, sheet metal fabrication, full-service machining and medical device manufacturing.
 Founded in 1920, Mack is a privately owned business that operates 11 facilities throughout the world.
-Don Kendall is CEO and chairman.
+Will Kendall is President and CEO.
 For more information, go to www.mack.com.

 # # #